 The son of Assemblies of God ministers, Phil Jackson and his siblings grew up without movies, dancing or television.
 He played basketball, football and baseball in high school and was recruited to North Dakota to play basketball after graduation.
 While there, he helped his team win third- and fourth-place finishes in the NCAA Division II championships.

-During his time with the Bulls, Jackson became known for his modernization of Tex Winter??s triangle offense, as well as his holistic approach to coaching based on Eastern philosophy and Native American spiritual practices.
-His impressive leadership combined with the talents of such star players as Michael Jordan and Dennis Rodman earned the Bulls six championships: two three-peats in separate three-year periods.
-The team made it to the playoffs ever year Jackson served as coach.
+During his time with the Bulls, Jackson became known for his modernization of Tex Winter's triangle offense, as well as his holistic approach to coaching based on Eastern philosophy and Native American spiritual practices.
+His impressive leadership, combined with the talents of such star players as Michael Jordan, Scottie Pippen and Dennis Rodman, earned the Bulls six championships in a pair of "three-peats" (1991-93, 1996-98).
+The team made it to the playoffs every year Jackson served as coach.